 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

-- is allergic to betamethasone or to any of the ingredients of the medication
+- are allergic to betamethasone or to any of the ingredients of the medication

-- has been vaccinated with a vaccine containing live virus
+- have been vaccinated with a vaccine containing live virus

 What side effects are possible with this medication?

 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.
 The side effects listed below are not experienced by everyone who takes this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.